Frequently Asked Questions

 -

-You can use any buffering system of your choice, provided it is in a pH range between 7.0-7.4, as this allows for optimal protein activity.
+You can use any buffering system of your choice, provided it is in a pH range between 7.0-7.4.
 A buffer concentration range from 10 mM to 50 mM is recommended.
 Buffers at a higher concentrations may interfere with SDS-PAGE and should be avoided.

 -